- Code MATH3029

 - Areas of interest Economics, Finance, Mathematics, Theoretical Physics

-The course will provide a sound foundation to progress to MATH3015 (Mathematics of Finance), as well as other honours and post-graduate courses emphasizing the theory of mathematical finance and stochastic analysis.
+The course will provide a sound foundation to progress to MATH3015 (Stochastic Analysis with Financial Applications), as well as other honours and post-graduate courses emphasizing the theory of mathematical finance and stochastic analysis.

 Note: This is an HPC.